great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 ]
 ```

-#### 4. Implement your Metric and connect it to your Expectation
+#### 6. Implement your Metric and connect it to your Expectation

+This is the stage where you implement the actual business logic for your Expectation.

-Matric class name : ColumnValuesEqualThree
+Metric class name : ColumnValuesEqualThree
 condition_metric_name = "column_values.equal_three"

 map_metric = "column_values.equal_three"